 Your regular doctor always tells you that drinking plenty of water is important for your overall health.
 But you will also receive the same advice from the North Conway dental team at Eastern Slope Dental.
-Dr. Allan Mulandi and Dr. Williams will be glad to tell you why you should be drinking more water and how it is connected to better oral health.
+Dr. Allan Mulandi will be glad to tell you why you should be drinking more water and how it is connected to better oral health.
 Here are a few of the ways drinking water is good for your dental health.

 Fluoridated Water and Dental Health

 First of all, it strengthens your teeth and keeps your mouth clean.
 Most drinking water in the United States is treated with fluoride, which has been used in dental hygiene products for years.
 Fluoride helps to keep teeth strong.
 Additionally, studies have indicated those who live in communities with water treated with fluoride have fewer cavities than those who drink water without fluoride.

 Other Ways Water Benefits Oral Health